amaarora/amaarora.github.io/_posts/2020-07-18-label-smoothing.md

 - Read and understand about Label Smoothing from [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567) research paper
 - Look at why do we need Label Smoothing?
 - Reimplement Label Smoothing in Microsoft Excel step by step
-- Compare the results from our MS Excel implementation with `Fastai` and `PyTorch` versions of Label Smoothing
+- Compare the results from our MS Excel implementation with `Fastai`/`PyTorch` versions of Label Smoothing

 **Why are we using Microsoft Excel?**